yulexun/2024uselectionprediction/README.md

 ## Statement on LLM usage

-The drafted outline and introduction were written with the help of ChatGPT 4.
+The drafted outline, the color coded maps and the figure captions were written with the help of ChatGPT 4.
 The entire chat history is available in other/llm_usage/usage.txt.

 ## Note